-Wiener Philharmoniker (Vienna Philharmonic Orchestra) plays Ludwig van Beethoven’s Symphony No. 6 in F major, Op.
-68, also known as the Pastoral Symphony (German Pastoral-Sinfonie).
-Conductor: Christian Thielemann.
+Conducted by Christian Thielemann, the Wiener Philharmoniker (Vienna Philharmonic Orchestra) performs Ludwig van Beethoven’s Symphony No. 6 in F major, Op.
+68, also known as the Pastoral Symphony (German: Pastoral-Sinfonie).

 Continue reading Beethoven – Symphony No. 6 “Pastoral” (Wiener Philharmoniker – Conductor: Christian Thielemann)